dxphilo/kenyan_banks/README.md

-# kenyan_banks
+# kenyan Banks
-An API that provides Nigerian bank logos, slug and code.
+An API that provides Kenyan bank logos, slug and code.

+> This project has been inspired by @ichtrojan's [Nigerian Banks](https://github.com/ichtrojan/nigerian-banks)